-(n) an unclaimed body of the deceased person must be buried by the State in accordance with the requirements of subregulation (1); and

-[paragraph (n) added by section 9(c) of Government Notice 29 of 2021]

-- (o) exhumation of the human remains of the deceased person may only be conducted - - (i) on the authority of a competent court; - (ii) after the expiry of a period of six months from the date of burial; and - (iii) in consultation with, and under the supervision of, an authorised person.
+- (m) a tombstone and other works on the grave of the deceased person, other than that of a person who was cremated, may only be done one month after burial; - (n) an unclaimed body of the deceased person must be buried by the State in accordance with the requirements of subregulation (l); - (o) exhumation of the human remains of the deceased person may only be conducted - - (i) on the authority of a competent court; - (ii) after the expiry of a period of six months from the date of burial; and

-[paragraph (o) added by section 9(c) of Government Notice 29 of 2021]

-(2A) The testing for COVID-19 on human remains will only be conducted on the remains of a person who had symptoms consistent with COVID-19 or where a person was in direct contact with a confirmed COVID-19 case prior to his or her death.

-[subregulation (2A) inserted by section 7 of Government Notice 309 of 2020]

-(2B) When a person is buried, the staff members from the Ministry or the staff members of the accredited undertaker must after the coffin has been placed in the grave, cover the coffin with soft sand and may allow the mourners to put ground, leafs, flowers or anything else into the grave, but while doing so, the mourners must observe all the provisions of these regulations and the directives and wear personal protective equipment as approved by an authorised officer, and after that, all tools must be sterilized, after which the mourners or other persons must be allowed to fill the grave, if they desire to do so.
+- (iii) with the concurrance of, and under the supervision of, an authorised person; - (p) the human remains of the deceased who died in a foreign country as result of Covid-19 complications may be returned to and allowed into Namibia, provided that the body is cremated. - (4) The testing for COVID-19 on human remains will only be conducted on the remains of a person who had symptoms consistent with COVID-19 or where a person was in direct contact with a confirmed COVID-19 case prior to his or her death. - (5) When a person is buried, the staff members from the Ministry or the staff members of the accredited undertaker must after the coffin has been placed in the grave, cover the coffin with soft sand and may allow the mourners to put ground, leaves, flowers or anything else into the grave, but while doing so, the mourners must observe all the provisions of these regulations and the directives and wear personal protective equipment as approved by an authorised officer, and after that, all tools must be sterilized, after which the mourners or other persons must be allowed to fill the grave, if they desire to do so. - (6) Despite the provisions of subregulation (3)(g), an authorised officer may in special circumstances allow the remains of a deceased person whose death is attributed to COVID-19 to be transported to a burial site other than the burial site nearest to the place of death, and such transport of the remains may only be performed by an accredited undertaker at the cost of the family of the deceased. - (7) The remains of a deceased person whose death is attributed to COVID-19 may not be brought into Namibia irrespective of the fact that the remains have been embalmed, subject thereto that this subregulation does not apply to the remains of a person who has been cremated. - (8) Any person who contravenes or fails to comply with paragraph (b), (d), (e), (f), (g), (h), (i), (k), (l), (m), (n), (o) or (p) of subregulation (3) or subregulation (4) or (5) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.

-[subregulation (2B) inserted by section 4(d) of Government Notice 9 of 2021]

-(2C) Despite the provisions of subregulation (2)(j), an authorised officer may in special circumstances allow the remains of a deceased person whose death is attributed to COVID-19 to be transported to a burial site other than the burial site nearest to the place of death, and such transport of the remains may only be performed by an accredited undertaker at the cost of the family of the deceased.

-[subregulation (2C) inserted by section 4(d) of Government Notice 9 of 2021]

-(2D) The remains of a deceased person whose death is attributed to COVID-19 may not be brought into Namibia irrespective of the fact that the remains have been embalmed, subject thereto that this subregulation does not apply to the remains of a person who has been cremated.

-[subregulation (2D) inserted by section 4(d) of Government Notice 9 of 2021]

-(3) Any person who contravenes or fails to comply with paragraph (b), (d), (e), (f), (g), (h), (i), (k), (l), (m), (n) or (o) of subregulation (2) or subregulation (2B) or (2C) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.

-[subregulation(3) substituted by section 4(e) of Government Notice 9 of 2021 and by section 9(d) of Government Notice 29 of 2021]

-17. COVID-19 awareness messages and campaigns
+20. COVID-19 awareness messages and campaigns